nitinsimgekar/guesstimateAcademy/README.md

 * add ```lbl``` before or after the variable for which needs we need to read text
 * add ```btn``` before or after the variable for which needs to click

+### To Use Chrome DevTools on Android (Emulator) ###

+* In this context, "phone" is your emulator.

+* First you must enable debugging on your phone: Settings > About Phone > Build number > Tap it 7 times to become developer;

+* then: Settings > Developer Options > USB Debugging.

+* Then navigate to chrome://inspect/#devices.
+You should find the open tab on your phone there.

 ### For More Details ###
 Contact
 <br>Nitin Simgekar